 Hitler may be an extreme example of how social influence plays a role in our lives.
 But this isn’t about the extremity of one leader’s actions.
 It’s about the nature of human thinking within a social construct.

-What is Informative Social Inflence?
+What is Informative Social Influence?

-Take, for example, an actor who’s playing a role much outside the bounds of his comfort zone.
-In order to garner an understanding of this role, he will naturally have to do some research.
+For example, an actor might play a role outside his comfort zone.
+To better understand this role, he will naturally have to do some research.
 Though this research is helpful, it doesn’t offer him acceptance.
+So, he turns to others, offers them a quick tidbit of the role, and hopes to garner acceptance of his knowledge.

-Sherif had participants isolated in a darkened room where a single motionless light was projected onto a wall.
-According to the autokinetic effect, if a person doesn’t have another object that allows them to judge the lights position, it will appear as though it’s moving. ⁴
+Through a 1935 experiment using the autokinetic effect, he had participants isolated in a darkened room where a single motionless light was projected onto a wall.
+According to the autokinetic effect, if a person doesn’t have another object to allow them to judge the light’s position, it will appear as though it’s moving. ⁴

 One group of Sherif’s participants were asked how much they saw the light move.
 Their reports came back claiming the light had moved in widely varying distances and was completely based upon each participant’s perspectives.